aksdroid/camel-guice-registry/README.md

 # camel-guice-registry

-* bind your objects with CamelBind annotation in the Guice Module
+1. bind your objects with CamelBind annotation in the Guice Module

 ```java
 bind(ClassOrIterfaceName.class).annotatedWith(Binds.camelBind("bean_name")).to(ClassName.class)
 ```

+2. include RegistryModule when creating the injector

-* annotate injected parameters with CamelBind
+3. annotate injected parameters with CamelBind

 ```java
 public class Example